Skip to main content

 Do:

-• Keep it short – Filling out surveys or answering questions takes time.
+• Keep it short– Filling out surveys or answering questions takes time.
 The quicker and easier you can make it for your members, the more likely they are to actually complete it.
-(If you’re looking for an example, check out our member satisfaction survey template.)
+(If you’re looking for a Google Forms example, check out our member satisfaction survey template.)

 Don’t:

-• Delay event surveys – Get your event surveys out as soon as possible.
+• Delay event surveys– Get your event surveys out as soon as possible.
 People will quickly forget the details, otherwise, and you won’t get as much information.
 Aim for within 24 hours of the event.
+It’s a good idea to have your survey ready before your event and automate it to send to your members the next morning.

 Member Feedback is Essential